LutzGross/esys-escript.github.io/README.md

 For the impatient:

-Install at least g++, python, scons, boost, numpy
+- Install at least g++, python, scons, boost, numpy
-READ the file scons/templates/README_FIRST
+- READ the file scons/templates/README_FIRST
-Copy a suitable template options file from scons/templates/ to scons/hostname_options.py and modify as required.
+- Copy a suitable template options file from scons/templates/ to scons/hostname_options.py and modify as required.
-type: scons to build escript
+- type `scons` to build escript

 For information on a specific Linux distrobution, please consult the install guide (install.pdf).